Ben Domenech: Salt mine tweet

-In 2019, Federalist workers, following the staffs of other American media companies unionizing, Federalist co-founder Domenech tweeted that the "first one of you [who] tries to unionize I swear I'll send you back to the salt mine".
+In 2019, following the staffs of other American media companies unionizing, Federalist co-founder Domenech tweeted that the "first one of you [who] tries to unionize I swear I'll send you back to the salt mine".
 In 2020, a National Labor Relations Board judge ruled that Domenech had threatened staff illegally and required the company to post notices in its offices and email employees to inform them about their legal rights.
 Domenech argued unsuccessfully at the time that the tweet was a joke.
 The NLRB judge, whose ruling was overturned on appeal, wrote: "In viewing the totality of the circumstances surrounding the tweet, this tweet had no other purpose except to threaten ...
 Federalist employees with unspecified reprisal, as the underlying meaning of 'salt mine' so signifies."

 The New Civil Liberties Alliance, a conservative, libertarian nonprofit dedicated to fighting what it regards as an excessive administrative state, and which had been representing The Federalist pro bono, announced that they would appeal.
 Reason and National Review also published articles arguing against the judge's decision.

 The NLRB upheld the judge's ruling in November 2020.
 The NLRB ordered The Federalist to "direct Domenech to delete the statement from his personal Twitter account, and to take appropriate steps to ensure Domenech complies with the directive."
 The Federalist said it would appeal.

 In May 2022, however, a three judge panel of the Third Circuit largely absolved Domenech of any wrongdoing, when it unanimously overturned the NLRB, concluding that "a reasonable employee would [not] interpret Domenech's tweet as a veiled threat".